Using Official ISC Packages for Kea

 Overview

-ISC offers binary packages of Kea DHCP for our users and customers, hosted on Cloudsmith.
-They are provided along with the source code tarballs for every release.
+ISC provides binary packages and corresponding source code for Kea DHCP hosted on Cloudsmith.
+Packages and source code tarballs are provided for every release.

 Thank you to Cloudsmith!

-The repository for Kea open source packages is provided by Cloudsmith at no charge as a free community service for non-profit open source projects.
+The repository for Kea open source packages is provided by Cloudsmith at no cost, as a community service for non-profit open source projects.

-The open source packages contain the base Kea software and the following hook libraries:
+The open source packages in the current release provide the base Kea software and the following hook libraries:

 • BOOTP